No. 31 at Warkworth

 One baby welcome.
 Cot, highchair and stair gate available upon request.

-Up to 2 dogs welcome.
+Up to two dogs welcome.
 Booking Conditions apply, see more details on our Dogs page.
 Dogs are not permitted on furniture and strictly not to be left in the cottage unattended.
 Dog sitting service available, contact us to request.

 To the rear of the house, the garden can be accessed from the open plan kitchen/dining room through French windows.
 From there, it leads out to a well-maintained decked area, then on the next level of decking is the pretty outside seating.
 On the next level down there is the lawned garden which leads out to the ember path at the garden through a locked gate.